 Rita has demonstrated her dedication to Canadian health care through the senior roles in which she has performed throughout her career.
 Prior to joining CCSA, she was Chief Operating Officer of the Royal Ottawa Hospital.
 She also serves as a member of the Clerk of the Privy Council’s Contact Group on Mental Health.
 Rita holds degrees from Carleton University in Ottawa and the University of Toronto, where she earned a master’s degree in health sciences and health administration.

-Simon Kennedy, Deputy Minister, Health Canada
+Dr. Stephen Lucas, Deputy Minister, Health Canada

 Malcolm Brown, Deputy Minister, Public Safety Canada